-The Lightroom Color Label works similar to the Rating Label.
-Instead of number ratings, you can select a range of colors including red, blue, yellow, green, and purple.
+The Lightroom Color Label works similarly to the Rating Label.
+You can select a range of colors, including red, blue, yellow, green, and purple.

-So far, most of what has been covered gives you a good idea of the different ways to import, organize, and label photos.
-But, organizing photos in Lightroom does not stop there.
-Many advanced approaches to image organization might prove to be useful once you have learned the basics.
+So far, most of what has been covered give you a good idea of the different ways to import, organize, and label photos.
+But there’s more to organizing photos in Lightroom!
+Once you’ve grasped the basics, it’s much easier to learn advanced approaches to image organization.

-What you might not know is that there are different types of collections available to use at your disposal:
+Listed below are different types of Collections available to use at your disposal:

-Collection Sets – Used to nest multiple collections similar to folders and subfolders.
+Collection Sets: They are used to nest multiple Collections similar to folders and subfolders.

-Smart Collections – Allows you to create collections based on specific rules you define (e.g., all photos with a 3 rating or higher).
+Smart Collections: They allow you to create Collections based on specific rules you define (e.g., all photos with a 3 rating or higher).

-Quick Collections – Lets you send photos to a temporary collection of photos.
+- Quick Collections: They enable you to send photos to a temporary collection of photos.

-Target Collections – Offers the ability to mark a particular collection so that you can send photos to it rather than to Quick Collections.
+- Target Collections: They provide the ability to mark a particular collection so that you can send photos to it and not to Quick Collections.

-Mobile Collections – A great way to set aside a collection of photos that you want to sync or share on social media using Lightroom Mobile.
+- Mobile Collections: They are a great way to set aside a collection of photos that you want to sync or share on social media using Lightroom Mobile.

-As mentioned previously, creating additional catalogs is usually reserved for advanced-level users that know what they are doing.
+As mentioned previously, creating additional catalogs is usually reserved for advanced level.
 It also makes sense to use multiple catalogs if you work with huge numbers of photos.
-Although you can place an unlimited number of photos inside of a single catalog, once you reach more than 15,000 images Lightroom can get sluggish.
-The disadvantage is that you can only access one catalog at a time in Lightroom.
+Although you can place an unlimited number of photos inside of a single catalog, once you reach more than 15,000 images, Lightroom can get sluggish.

 Delete Unusable Photos